ADULTS, COUPLES

 Ben Dustin

-Ben is a Transactional Analysis (TA) Psychotherapist with over ten years' experience working with individuals and couples in private practice.
+Ben is a Transactional Analysis (TA) Psychotherapist with over ten years' experience supporting individuals and couples.

-He has a particular interest in helping people develop a healthier relationship with themselves, recognising that the way we think about ourselves influences how we feel, communicate, and relate to others.
-He works with people experiencing anxiety, depression, low self-esteem, relationship difficulties, OCD, and the emotional impact of ADHD, autism and neurodivergence.
+He has a particular interest in helping people develop a healthier relationship with themselves, as well as finding more effective and empowering ways of communicating and being in the world.
+He works with people experiencing anxiety, depression, low self-esteem, relationship difficulties, OCD, and the emotional impact of ADHD, autism, and neurodivergence.

-Drawing primarily from Transactional Analysis, alongside psychodynamic thinking and mindfulness, Ben helps clients understand the beliefs, relationship patterns and internal dialogue that may be contributing to their difficulties.
-His approach is compassionate and collaborative, supporting people to develop greater self-awareness, self-acceptance and lasting emotional change.
+Drawing primarily from TA alongside psychodynamic thinking and mindfulness, Ben helps clients understand the thoughts, beliefs, relationship patterns, and internal dialogue that may be contributing to their difficulties.
+His approach is compassionate and collaborative, supporting clients to develop greater self-awareness, self-acceptance, and lasting emotional change or anything else they are struggling with..

-Alongside private practice, Ben is a Theory Tutor at The Awareness Centre in London, where he teaches on the Diploma in Integrative Counselling programme.
-He has also delivered mindfulness training to helping professionals and continues to develop his practice through ongoing professional training.
+Alongside his clinical work, Ben is a sessional Theory Tutor at The Awareness Centre in London, where he teaches on the Diploma in Integrative Counselling programme.
+He has also delivered mindfulness sessions and workshops to professionals in the workplace, and continues to develop his practice through ongoing professional development.

 He holds an MSc in Transactional Analysis Psychotherapy from the Metanoia Institute.